How to Hire a CTO for a Startup: Cost, Skills and Best Practices

 Types of CTO

-Before hiring a CTO, it’s important to establish what are your business’s goals and what exact specialist you need to not conflict with your business structure.
-There are 4 the most common subtypes of CTO you can consider:
+Before hiring a CTO, it’s vital to establish what exact specialist you need to not conflict with your business structure.
+There are 4 types of CTO you can consider:

 • Chief innovation officer.
 This kind of specialist focuses on driving innovation and fostering a culture of creativity within the organization by constantly exploring new technology tendencies and pushing boundaries to create new solutions.